elcicd/el-CICD-docs/README.md

 # Overview

-el-CIDC is a modular and configurable Continuous Integration/Continuous Delivery (CICD) supporting multiple projects of one or more microservices or components per group or team into OKD.
+el-CICD, pronounced like [El Cid](https://en.wikipedia.org/wiki/El_Cid), is a modular and configurable Continuous Integration/Continuous Delivery (CICD) supporting multiple projects of one or more microservices or components per group or team for building and deploying software onto OKD.
 The system is expected to support all delivery and deployment aspects of the software development life cycle (SDLC) for all software development teams, from building the source and deploying into a development environment through deployment into production.
-Key characteristics the system was designed and implemented with include the support and enforcement of standards recognized as software development best practices, ease of use for users, ease of integration for software development teams, transparency to all users, the ability to collect and collate metrics from all software development projects, and a high level of automation that hides much of the details required to deploy a microservice and/or complete application on OKD.
+Key characteristics the system was designed and implemented with include the support and enforcement of standards recognized as software development best practices, ease of use for users, ease of integration for software development teams, transparency to all users, the ability to collect and collate metrics from all software development projects, and a high level of automation that hides much of the details required to deploy a collection of microservices and/or monolithic applications onto OKD.

 The high level goal of the CICD system is to create an automated, repeatable, and easy to use system for teams to deliver source code and encourage standards and best practices.
 This in turn allows development teams to focus less on the technical details of software delivery and the platform it runs on and more on the business requirements of their projects.
-Ultimately it should make teams more productive, save time, and increase quality with minimal maintenance required for the CICD system.
+Ultimately it should make teams more productive, save time, and increase quality with minimal effort required for the CICD system.

 ## Assumptions